akvorado/akvorado/docs/troubleshooting.md

 *Akvorado* only exports packets with complete interface information.
 They are polled through SNMP.
-If *Akvorado* is unable to poll a sampler, no flows about it will be exported.
+If *Akvorado* is unable to poll a exporter, no flows about it will be exported.
 In this case, the logs contain information such as:

-- `sampler:172.19.162.244 poller breaker open`
+- `exporter:172.19.162.244 poller breaker open`
-- `sampler:172.19.162.244 unable to GET`
+- `exporter:172.19.162.244 unable to GET`

-The `akvorado_snmp_poller_failure_requests` metric would also increase for the affected sampler.
+The `akvorado_snmp_poller_failure_requests` metric would also increase for the affected exporter.

 ## Dropped packets